Long Creek Falls

 Long Creek Falls is a waterfall located in Fannin County, Georgia.
-The falls are about 25 ft high and are fairly wide.
+The falls are about 25 ft high.
 The falls are located in Chattahoochee National Forest near Three Forks, and are accessible from the Appalachian Trail, the Benton MacKaye Trail, and the Duncan Ridge Trail.
-It is considered a serene destination for Atlanta city goers to seek out during the weekends, especially in October.
+Surrounded by rhododendrons, the falls are said to be particularly attractive in the spring rain.